 Canada’s approach to domestic and international security is at a profound moment of change.
 The shock wave of COVID-19 and its looming future effects highlight the urgent need for a new, coordinated and forward-looking Canadian national security strategy that identifies emerging and non-traditional threats and considers their interrelationships.
 Complex interactions between foreign policy, domestic innovation and intellectual property, data governance, cybersecurity and trade all have a significant impact on Canada’s national security and intelligence activities.

-Reimagining a Canadian National Security Strategy is a project undertaken by the Centre for International Governance Innovation (CIGI).
-It aims to generate new thinking on Canada’s national security, inspire updated and innovative national security and intelligence practices, and identify ways that Canada can influence global policy and rulemaking to better protect future prosperity and enhance domestic security.
+Reimagining a Canadian National Security Strategy was a CIGI-led project that aimed to generate new thinking on Canada’s national security, inspire updated and innovative national security and intelligence practices, and identify ways that Canada can influence global policy and rule-making to better protect future prosperity and enhance domestic security.

-The project will examine 10 key themes within national security:
+The project examined 10 key themes within national security:

 - Reorienting national security to new and non-traditional threats